 A few companies are already engineering and building their systems based on this or similar concepts.
 New partnerships are being made, while others are forging ahead

-A new partnership puts vapor static extraction technology on display
+Vapor static extraction technology on display.

 Sharing a passion for both the environment and botanical medicine, the deeply formed partnership between Boulder Creek Technologies and Maratek was the final piece to the puzzle in bringing vapor static technology to the market.
 Coming together in 2021 and seeing the interest in the technology at MJBizCon, partnership details were finalized in early 2022.